 Is responsible for maintaining lists of available resources and for tracking the availability and use of such resources.
-Responsible for procuring supplies and equipment needed from off-campus sources, and for maintaining records of all locations, uses and purchases of resources in regard to the situation.
+Responsible for procuring supplies and equipment needed from offcampus sources, and for maintaining records of all locations, uses and purchases of resources regarding the situation.
 Responsible for the Time Unit to track employee hours when assigned to emergency response tasks.